 Kenya provides a diverse range of experiences, from wildlife-rich savannas to isolated cultural encounters and vibrant cities.
 However, the diversity of offers is precisely why, unless you plan beforehand, a vacation to Kenya may be a logistical nightmare.

 What Clothes to Wear and Pack on a Kenya Safari:

 First and foremost, you want to get the most out of your animal sightings.
-Colors like white and red may frighten some animals and cause them to flee.
+Colours like white and red may frighten some animals and cause them to flee.

 Bring strong hiking shoes if you’re going on a walking safari: flip-flops or light tennis shoes won’t protect you against uneven terrain, thorny acacia trees, or the occasional snake.

 What Insect Repellent to Pack for a Kenya Safari:

 Some of the lodges and camps provide insect repellent but we still encourage you to pack your own preferred insect repellent brand.

-What technology to pack on a Kenya Safari:
+What Technology to Pack on a Kenya Safari:

 Binoculars are extremely handy, and while some Safari operators give a pair in their cars, these may be of inferior quality, so if you can bring your own, do so.

 Bring a pair of Travel socket adaptors for electrical sockets.
 We utilize the associated plug type G in Kenya, which is characterized by three rectangular pins arranged in a triangular arrangement.

-What Medication should you pack for your Kenya Safari:
+What Medication Should you Pack for your Kenya Safari:

-What extra items should you pack on your Kenya:
+What Extra Items Should you Pack on your Kenya:

 Personal toiletries (such as travel size shampoo, conditioner, soap, deodorant, moisturizer, hairbrush, toothpaste, and toothbrush), sanitary products for women, wet wipes and hand sanitisers, small sewing kit, small scissors, and pocket knife (not in carry on bag), alarm clock, money pouch or money belt, reading materials, pen and a notebook should not be forgotten when packing for your Kenya Safari.

 Make sure you ask one of the trusted travel consultants at Discover Africa Safaris for any other Safari questions you may have.